-The Journal of Risk and Insurance promotes three calls for papers:
+The Journal of Risk and Insurance promotes the following calls for papers:

 - Special issue on Health Insurer Decision-Making

 - Special Issue on the Implications of COVID-19 for the Insurance Industry (CLOSED)

 Special Issue on Climate Change and Natural Disasters

 Topics of interest are broad and could include, for example, the ways that insurers respond to climate change, how climate change affects insurers, how consumers respond to climate change (e.g., resilience), economic recovery after extreme events, the impact of increasing losses from secondary perils (perils that happen more frequently relative to mega-events such as earthquakes and hurricanes — hail, drought, wildfire, snow, flash floods, and landslides), and individual decision making for low probability high severity events.